harrietckm/Hello-World3/README.md

 2. run this command.
 <pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>

-3. The console window will ask prompt for things so pay attention and answer the questions/promts.
+3. The console window might prompt for things (but not in Windows) so pay attention and answer the questions/promts.
-4. If the build fails then read the error and see if is something easy like github not being setup properly.
-Then fix that and rerun the command.
+4. If the build fails then
+4.a) read the error and see if is something easy like github not being setup properly, correct github setupcommand 4.b) check the known issues below
+4.c) make sure you were in the correct directory before running the command
+5. Rerun if needed until success:
 <pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>

 ## Change the origin and upstream for the project you are working on##